 As a part of ‘soft skills for testers' article series, I am sharing a detailed power point presentation on “How to improve communication skill”.

 Keep in mind these simple rules for effective communication:

 - Listen carefully when others are clarifying their thoughts.
 Don't interrupt others in-between.

 - Do not speak too fast.
 Slow down while speaking.

 - Speak clearly.
 Your pronunciation should be loud and clear.

 - Make eye contact with whom you are speaking.
-This increases chances of mutual agreement.
+This increases the chances of mutual agreement.